typetron/typetron.org/tutorials/blog/index.md

  - a page that displays one article
  - a page for adding and editing an article

 That's it.
-A very simple web page.
+A very simple web app.

 ##### Preparing the environment